 The Risk Function Ontology

 The Risk Function Ontology is a framework that aims to represent and categorize knowledge about risk management functions using semantic web information technologies.
 Codenamed RFO codifies the relationship between the various components of a risk management organization.
 Individuals, teams or even whole departments tasked with risk management exist in some shape or form in most organizations.
-The ontology allows the definition of risk management roles in more precise terms, which in turn can be used in a variety of contexts: towards better structured actual job descriptions, more accurate description of internal processes and easier inspection of alignement and consistency with risk taxonomies (See also live version and white paper (OpenRiskWP04_061415)
+The ontology allows the definition of risk management roles in more precise terms, which in turn can be used in a variety of contexts: towards better structured actual job descriptions, more accurate description of internal processes and easier inspection of alignement and consistency with risk taxonomies.
+See also live version and the white paper OpenRiskWP04_061415.

 In principle any semantic technology can be the starting point for a risk function ontology.
 The Open Risk Manual adopts the W3C’s Web Ontology Language (OWL).
 OWL is a Semantic Web language designed to represent rich and complex knowledge about things, groups of things, and relations between things.
 Being a global standard it offers built-in interoperability and reuse.